-Pairing to the miRNA 3′ region, particularly nucleotides 13–16, can supplement seed pairing to enhance targeting efficacy, and more extensive pairing to this region can compensate for imperfect seed pairing to enable targeting (REF).
-These two bipartite site types are referred to as 3′-supplementary and 3′-compensatory sites, respectively (Fig 1A).
-Although much less common than sites with only a seed match, thousands of sites in human 3′-UTRs have preferentially conserved 3′-supplementary pairing (Friedman 2009), and although conserved 3′-compensatory sites are even less common, such sites can have crucial biological functions.
-For example, repression of lin-41 through two 3′-compensatory sites of the let-7 miRNA is required for viability in C. elegans (REFs).
-Moreover, the use of 3′-compensatory sites rather than canonical sites provides a mechanism to confer target specificity to different miRNA paralogs that share common seed sequences but differ at their 3′ regions, which is proposed to prevent precocious repression of lin-41 by earlier-expressed let-7 paralogs (REFs).
+Pairing to the miRNA 3′ region, particularly nucleotides 13–16, can supplement perfect seed pairing to enhance targeting efficacy, and more extensive pairing to this region can compensate for imperfect seed pairing to enable targeting {Grimson:2007cy}.
+These two bipartite site types are referred to as 3′-supplementary and 3′-compensatory sites, respectively (Figure 1A).
+Although much less common than sites with only a seed match, thousands of sites with preferentially conserved 3′-supplementary pairing are present in human 3′-UTRs {Friedman:2009km}.
+Indeed, while conserved 3′-compensatory sites are even less common, such sites can have crucial biological functions.
+For example, let-7-mediated repression of lin-41 is required for viability in C. elegans through two 3′-compensatory {Reinhart:2000dh}.
+Moreover, the use of 3′-compensatory sites rather than canonical sites provides a mechanism by which to confer differential target specificity between miRNAs that share common seed sequences but differ at their 3′ regions, which is proposed to prevent precocious repression of lin-41 by earlier-expressed let-7 paralogs (REFs).

-Although analyses of site conservation can detect the preferential conservation of 3′-supplementary and 3′-compensatory pairing (REF), and a global contribution to targeting efficacy can be detected for 3′-supplementary pairing after introducing a miRNA to cells (REF), the biochemical contribution of pairing to the miRNA 3′ region is poorly understood.
-Studies of a few target sites of a few miRNAs indicate that pairing to the 3′ region of the miRNA confers either negligible-to-small (2–7-fold) (REF Wee Saloman) or moderate (>20-fold, REF MacRae) increases in binding stability.
-With this paucity of biochemical information, many fundamental questions regarding pairing to the miRNA 3′ region (hereafter referred to as “3′ pairing”) have at best only begun to be answered.
-For example, what is the influence of 1) the extent of pairing, 2) the register of pairing within the miRNA, 3) the length of the loop linking the two parts of the bipartite site, or 4) the identity of imperfections in seed pairing (Fig 1B); and how might the identity of the miRNA modify the influence of each of these features?
-A fuller understanding of the contribution of paring to the miRNA 3′ region requires the acquisition of many more measurements.
-Without a more general model of how pairing to the miRNA 3′ end occurs and the magnitude of its effects for different miRNAs, it is difficult to predict the occurrence and efficacy of these types of sites in vivo.
+Although analyses of site conservation can detect the preferential conservation of 3′-supplementary and 3′-compensatory pairing {Grimson:2007cy}, and a global contribution to targeting efficacy can be detected for 3′-supplementary pairing after introducing a miRNA to cells (REF), the biochemical contribution of pairing to the miRNA 3′ region is poorly understood.
+Studies of a few target sites of a few miRNAs indicate that pairing to the 3′ region of the miRNA confers either negligible-to-small (2–7-fold) {Wee:2012df}{Salomon:2015fb} or moderate (>20-fold) increases in binding stability.
+With a limited amount of biochemical information, it is difficult to understand the role of pairing to the miRNA 3′ region (hereafter referred to as “3′ pairing”) for different miRNAs and targeting contexts.
+The variation across miRNA 3′-compensatory sites can decomposed into four distinct characteristics, being 1.) the length of contiguous pairing of the site to the miRNA 3′ end, 2.) the 5′-most nucleotide of paired 3′ region of the miRNA (hereafter referred to as the “register” of pairing, 3.) the difference between the number of unpaired target nucleotides and that of the miRNA (hereafter referred to as the “3′-pairing offset”, and 4.) the nature of the imperfect pairing to the the seed.
+(Fig 1B).
+Without a more general model of miRNA 3′ pairing and the consistency of its binding capacity between different miRNAs, it is difficult to predict the occurrence and efficacy of these types of sites in vivo.

-RNA bind-n-seq (RBNS) allows for unbiased, high-throughput assessment the relative binding activities of RNA k-mers of variable length embedded within a larger random-sequence context (REF).
-We recently adapted RBNS to the study of miRNA targeting, and we extended the downstream computational analysis beyond determination of enrichments to the determination relative equilibrium dissociation constants (KD,Rel values) of many thousands of different RNA sequences (McGeary et al.).
-Applying this AGO-RBNS protocol to miRNA–AGO complexes with six different miRNAs revealed unanticipated site preferences for these miRNAs and provided the data needed to construct a principled biochemical model of miRNA-targeting efficacy (McGeary et al.,).
+RNA bind-n-seq (RBNS) allows for unbiased, high-throughput assessment the relative binding activities of RNA k-mers of variable length embedded within a larger random-sequence context {Lambert:2014jm}{Dominguez:2017fk}.
+We recently adapted RBNS for the study of miRNA targeting, and we built a computational analysis pipeline enabling calculation of relative equilibrium dissociation constants (KD values) of many thousand distinct RNA sequences.
+These KD values allowed for quantitative comparisons of putative site types and sequence features that would not have been possible using k-mer enrichment due to their variation as a function of the concentration of the AGO–miRNA complex in the binding reaction {McGeary:2018jl}.
+Applying this AGO-RBNS platform to AGO–miRNA complexes with six different miRNAs revealed unanticipated site preferences for these miRNAs and enabled a principled biochemical model of miRNA-targeting efficacy {McGeary:2018jl}.